mrpond/BlockTheSpot/README.md

 :warning: This mod is for the [**Desktop Application**](https://www.spotify.com/download/windows/) of Spotify on Windows, **not the Microsoft Store version**.

-#### Prerequisite
-1. Install spotify from the official website https://www.spotify.com/in/download/windows/

 #### Installation/Update:
+1. Remove The Microsoft Store version if you have it or else skip this step.
-1. Run the file BlockTheSpot.bat and you are all set.
+2. Run the file BlockTheSpot.bat and you are all set.

 #### Uninstall:
 1. Run uninstall.bat